population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Understanding how lockdowns impacted food insecurity and how households responded to them is relevant for three reasons.
 First, it provides us with a way to learn about the effects of aggregate/covariate shocks and how households respond to them.
-Second, households are still in the process of responding to these shocks and likely will be for a substantial period, and this type of analysis can serve as a starting point for estimating the costs of the lockdowns.
+Second, households are still in the process of recovering from these shocks and likely will be for a substantial period, and this type of analysis can serve as a starting point for estimating the costs of the lockdowns.
 Last but not least, understanding the cost and benefits of lockdowns is an important